The Uncanny Similarity of Recurrence and Depth: Matching image classification accuracies

-\subsection{Separate Batch Normalization Statistics for Each Recurrence}
+\subsection{Separate batch normalization statistics for each recurrence}

 The models described above comprise a range of architectures for which recurrence can mimic depth.
-However, those models do not employ modern architectural features like batch normalization \cite{ioffe2015batch}.
+However, those models do not employ the modern architectural feature batch normalization \citep{ioffe2015batch}.
 One might wonder if the performance of recurrent networks is boosted even further by the tricks that help state-of-the-art models achieve such high performance.
-We compare a recurrent residual network to the well-known ResNet-18 architecture \cite{resnet}.
+We compare a recurrent residual network to the well-known ResNet-18 architecture \citep{he2016deep}.
 There is one complexity that arises when adding batch normalization to recurrent models; despite sharing the same filters, the feature statistics after each iteration of the recurrent module may vary, so we must use a distinct batch normalization layer for each iteration.
 Although it is not our goal to further the state of the art, Table \ref{tab:bn_performance} shows that these recurrent models perform nearly as well as ResNet-18, despite containing only a third of the parameters.
 This recurrent architecture is not identical to the models used above, rather it is designed to be as similar to ResNet-18 as possible; see Appendix \ref{sec:app_architectures} for more details.

-\section{The Maze Problem}
+\section{The maze problem}

-To delve deeper into the capabilities of recurrent networks we shift our attention to sequential reasoning problems and introduce the task of solving mazes.
+To delve deeper into the capabilities of recurrent networks, we shift our attention from image classification and introduce the task of solving mazes.
 In this new dataset, the mazes are represented by three-channel images where the permissible regions are white, the walls are black, and the start and end points are green and red squares, respectively.
-Examples are shown in Figure \ref{fig:maze_examples}.
 We generate 180,000 mazes in total, 60,000 examples each of small (9x9), medium (11x11), and large mazes (13x13).
-We split each set into 50,000 training examples and 10,000 testing examples.
+We split each set into 50,000 training samples and 10,000 testing samples.
 The solutions are represented as a single-channel output of the same spatial dimensions as the input maze, with 1's on the optimal path from the green square to the red square and 0's elsewhere.
 For a model to ``solve'' a maze, it must output a binary segmentation map -- each pixel in the input is either on the optimal path or not.
-See Figure \ref{fig:solution_example} for an example maze along with its solution.
+We only count a solution as correct if it matches labels every pixel correctly.
+See Figure \ref{fig:solution_example} for an example maze.